SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow continued, "At the field they will watch my show, at the restaurant they will eat dinner."

-Pinkie finished, "At Sweet Apple Acres we will play a game and watch the sunset and eat dessert and I'm going to sing her a song."
+Pinkie finished, "At Sweet Apple Acres we will play a game and watch the sunset and eat dessert, and I'm going to sing her a song."

 "You two just almost created the schedule yourselves," Twilight said.